Bloc/workshop-curriculum/CONTRIBUTING.md

 - `body.md` (required): this is where the exercise objectives and examples are written.
 There should be two headers for each `body.md` file: ([see complete example](https://github.com/Bloc/curriculum/blob/master/workshop-curriculum/courses/ruby-primer/03-level-conditionals/01-if/body.md)
     - `### Objectives`: state the learning objectives for the exercise using [Bloom's Taxonomy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) and our [approved action words](https://docs.google.com/spreadsheets/d/1yy7IwVvNZoPNb-u-HTYwg4tIStg4z6oSmhRMsHWTerc/edit#gid=350932233).
     - `### Example`: provide context and examples that will help the student complete the exercise.
 Do not give away the answer.
 - `instructions.md` (required): this is where the exercise instructions are written.
 Instructions should be numbered, brief, and explicit.
-See the [Exercise Instructions](https://github.com/Bloc/workshop-curriculum/blob/master/CONTRIBUTING.md#exercise-instructions) section below for a detailed example.
+See the [Exercise Instructions](https://github.com/Bloc/workshop-curriculum/blob/master/CONTRIBUTING.md#exercise-instructions) section for a detailed example.
 - `solution.rb` (required, file extension depends on the language): this is where the canonical solution (as deemed by the exercise's author) is written.
 The solution must pass all of the specs for the exercise.
 - `spec.rb` (required, file extension depends on the language): this is where the specs for the exercise are written.
 The specs should cover every case for the exercise, and when passed, should ensure a working solution.
 - `starting_code.rb` (optional, file extension depends on the language): this is used for providing students with default code to start the exercise.

-# Framework Exercises
+# Repo Exercises

-Framework exercises are stored in separate repositories.
-Their repository is automatically forked for a user who starts a course with framework exercises.
-An example of a course with framework exercises is [HTML and CSS Primer](https://github.com/Bloc/workshop-html-css).
-Framework courses require the following:
+Standalone repositories contain exercises, specs, and other content for Repo Exercises.
+[Snoop](https://github.com/Bloc/snoop) automatically clones these repos when a student starts one of these courses.

+Repo courses require the following:

 - An open-source repository created under the Bloc GitHub account.
     > Ask [Mike](mailto:mike@bloc.io) to create a new repository if you want to start a new course.